Expert tips for EMS handling of behavioral emergencies

 Prepare for behavioral emergencies by understanding pathophysiology, personal protection, patient handling and restraint techniques and the importance of documentation

-EMS response to a known or suspected behavioral emergency requires a high level of situational awareness, cautious yet deliberate assessment and treatment actions, and coordinate response among EMS providers and law enforcement.
+EMS response to a known or suspected behavioral emergency requires a high level of situational awareness, cautious yet deliberate assessment and treatment actions, and coordinated response among EMS providers and law enforcement.
 We have compiled this directory of our top articles and videos on behavioral emergencies.
 Use these for your own self-directed learning, planning and delivering company or squad training, and to revise and update protocols.

 Behavioral emergency pathophysiology